garamond13/alt-scale/README.md

 ## Settings

 For better understanding of these settings see research https://github.com/garamond13/Finding-the-best-methods-for-image-scaling
+For finding the best parameters you can use [BestScalingParamsFinder](https://github.com/garamond13/BestScalingParamsFinder)

 #### Kernel function (K)
 Which kernel function to use for calculation of kernel weights.
 See "KERNEL functions LIST" inside the shader for available kernel functions.